 The term ‘LBW’ stands for ‘Leg Before Wicket’ and it describes one of the ways that a batsman can be dismissed in the game of cricket.
 Basically, an umpire will give a batsman out LBW if they use a part of their body to block a delivery that would have gone on to hit the stumps.
 As a result of this law being in place, batsmen are forced to use their bat to block the ball, rather than using their pads or other areas of the body.

 A lot of people assume that LBW can only be given when the ball strikes the batsman’s legs – but this isn’t true.
 The name ‘leg before wicket’ is slightly misleading!
 A batsman can be given out LBW even if they use their chest, their shoulder, or their head to stop the ball hitting the stumps.
-LBW is just the name that all of dismissals would be categorised under.
+LBW is just the name that all of these dismissals would be categorised under.

 What Are The LBW Rules?